FrozenGecko/MedBot/README.md

 ```
-On Slide 18 of chapter 1-2
+Stopped on Slide 18 of chapter 1-2
 ```